 20-minute coconut chicken curry

-This quick and easy coconut chicken curry features colorful veggies and coconut milk for a creamy, flavorful curry dinner!
+This quick and easy coconut chicken curry features colorful veggies and coconut milk for a creamy, flavorful curry dinner that's ready in just 20 minutes!

 - 1 tablespoon coconut oil (or sub canola oil)